KamilMatejuk/University/Bash Scripts/README.md

 ### Site_Checker
 Script checking site `$1` for changes every `$2` seconds and displaying message in console when change found.

+### Svn_To_Git_Transformation
+Script taking as arguments 2 revisions numbers (from, to) and url to svn repository.
+Creates a local git repository, with each commit copies as is from svn (copies commit message and file changes).

 ### System_Stats
 Sript showing basic data about PC, such as current download speed, how long is system up, on what percentage battery is and average system usage over 1-5-15 min.